tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 *  Signal --- Type "H2B".
 *  Image Path --- Click ">" to select the image folder.

-   The textbox will display ``Z:/projects/tracking_code/submission2/ctc_hela/training_raw/01/`` (or other paths in your local computer).
+   The text box will display ``Z:/projects/tracking_code/submission2/ctc_hela/training_raw/01/`` (or other paths in your local computer).
 *  Illumination Bias --- Leave empty, since this information is not provided.
-*  Filename --- Procedure: Type "t" in the textbox; Click "Add Frame ID" and Type 3 in the pop-up textbox; Type ".tif" in the textbox.
+*  Filename --- Procedure: Type "t" in the text box; Click "Add Frame ID" and Type 3 in the pop-up text box; Type ".tif" in the text box.
 Result should be "t%03t.tif".

    Click "Check Filename" and the following message box appears.
 The input filename meets expectation.